Federation¶

 Adopting an existing project¶

-If a spoke already has a non-federated local project that should join the hub,
+If a spoke already has a non-federated project that should join the hub, use an

 kata federation join --project fedlab \